Louis-Nicolas Davout: Personal life

 Davout was known as a methodical person in both military and personal affairs.
 Within the army and among his social peers, he was often considered cold and distant; while respected, he was not well-liked.
 During times of peace, he preferred to spend time with his family and care for his home, rather than cultivate his high social standing.

 Because of his stubborn personality and limited social skills, he developed many enemies and antagonists within the army's officer corps, notably Jean-Baptiste Bernadotte, Joachim Murat (with whom he clashed strongly during the 1812 campaign), Louis-Alexandre Berthier and Baron Thiébault (who would harshly criticize Davout in his memoirs).

-Perhaps his fiercest anger was directed towards Bernadotte, who he perceived to have failed to come to his aid at Auerstadt, though close enough to observe the smoke and hear the cannon fire.
-His anger was so intense that Davout requested to settle the matter with a personal duel, averted only by Napoléon's personal intervention.
+Perhaps his fiercest anger was directed towards Bernadotte, who he perceived to have failed to come to his aid at Auerstedt, though close enough to observe the smoke and hear the cannon fire.
+His anger was so intense that Davout requested to settle the matter with a personal duel, averted only by Napoleon's personal intervention.
 Bernadotte was eventually sent back to Paris in disgrace after being caught by Napoleon retreating without orders at the battle of Wagram.
 Bernadotte then caught the eye of the Swedish ambassador, looking for a well-connected French officer to take on the role of heir to the Swedish throne.
 When Sweden threw in her lot against Napoleon in the War of the Sixth Coalition, Davout personally asked to be placed opposite Bernadotte's contingent, in order to gain retribution for the latter's betrayal.
 But with Davout assigned to defend Hamburg (which he did, up to and beyond Napoleon's abdication), they never did face each other in battle.

 Of the other Marshals, Davout had the best relations with Michel Ney, Edouard Mortier, Nicolas Charles Oudinot and Laurent Gouvion Saint-Cyr.
 His best friend was possibly Charles-Étienne Gudin de La Sablonnière, one of his subordinates, who was killed in battle in 1812..
 Also, he was friends with Louis Desaix, who was killed at the Battle of Marengo.